The Old Burying Point Cemetery, also referred to as the Charter Street Cemetery, is located right next to the Salem Witch Trials Memorial.

 Salem Witch Trials Memorial

-As I continued walking along the quiet path, I approached a tree crowded by fragile, worn gravestones.
-Many were pushed together due to the tree’s massive roots which crammed the stones into smaller and smaller spaces as they grew.
+As I continued walking along the quiet path, I approached a tree crowded with fragile, worn gravestones.
+Many were pushed together due to the tree’s massive roots, which crammed the stones into smaller and smaller spaces as they grew.

 The Grimshawe House

 Located directly next to the Old Burying Ground Cemetery, close to the main entrance on Charter Street, is a yellow house (from age) that appears to be abandoned and falling apart.

 The house is currently showing signs of being under renovation.
 But when I visited, it was almost as though the renovations had also been abandoned.

 I snapped tons of photos of this beautiful dilapidated building, wondering what it was for and why it sat so close to the edge of the cemetery.

 The copper plaque, located along the path from the main entrance of the graveyard, answered my question.
 It read, “The Grimshawe House” — a residence with its own important history as the former home of Nathanial and Elizabeth Peabody, who had three children, including Sophia Peabody.